SmogDr/edar_coursebook/docs/index.md

 class-related questions and discussion, **open another issue**.
 You can ask a question, share any course-related concerns, or post a brief comment about what you hope to gain from this course.
 Remember to mention/assign Kathleen
-@wendtke, so she is alerted to your post.
+@SmogDr, so she is alerted to your post.

 Kathleen will then close both of your issues, and you will be ready to go!